JimothyGreene/JimothyGreene/README.md

 ## Hi, I'm Rishi.
 ![Profile View Counter](https://komarev.com/ghpvc/?username=JimothyGreene&color=blue&label=Profile+Views)

 I'm a second-year Electrical & Computer Engineering student at The University of Texas at Austin (Hook 'em).
-I'm also a member of [Longhorn Racing Solar](https://github.com/lhr-solar) where I lead the team to develop the [Controls System](https://github.com/lhr-solar/Controls), which is responsible for making sure the :car: goes vroom.
+I'm also a member of [Longhorn Racing Solar](https://github.com/lhr-solar) where I previously led the team to develop the [Controls System](https://github.com/lhr-solar/Controls), which is responsible for making sure the :car: goes vroom.
+I now lead the Electrical Team, which allows me to work on the broader electrical system design, both software and hardware.

 - 🔭 I’m currently working on [Day in Review](https://github.com/DayInReview/day-in-review) with [Ishan Shah](https://github.com/ishan0102), our take on a student productivity suite.
 I've also worked on a project to keep track of my [grades](https://github.com/JimothyGreene/report-card) and a small [linear algebra library](https://github.com/JimothyGreene/linear-algebra) to explore C++ and Matrices.
 - 🌱 I’m currently learning algorithms, software engineering, and probability